 I used to ride my bicycle for the climate.
 My cycling helmet was my badge of honour.
-I told myself that if I didn’t drive, I would emit less carbon dioxide and slow down climate change.
+I told myself that if I didn’t drive, I would emit less carbon dioxide and slow down the climate crisis.
 It’s the same logic that I assume many people apply to veganism, consumer choices, or other lifestyle changes.

 However, when I did the math to quantify my impact, I realized how misguided I was.
 I’ve come to realize that personal lifestyle changes, however noble they may be, are a misdirection of effort — and exactly what fossil fuel companies want us to do.